Projects

 Small cell lung carcinoma

 SCLC is the most aggressive form of lung cancer with early systemic metastasis.
 Immune checkpoint blockade in combination with chemotherapy is approved for the treatment of advanced stage SCLC patients.
-However, the presence of metastases weakens the efficacy of immune checkpoint blockade.
-Therefore, we aim to discover new targets in the metastatic cascade that can be therapeutically attacked.
+However, immune checkpoint blockades are often not capable of achieving their effect in metastases.
+We therefore want to discover new targets in the metastatic cascade that can be therapeutically attacked.

 In immunohistochemistry (IHC), SCLC is indicated by a round and small cell morphology, a high proliferative index (KI-67), and frequent neuroendocrine cell-differentiation (NCAM, SYN).

-The treatment of SQLC is challenging, as options for targeted therapy are very limited.
-For this reason, we aim to identify clinically relevant subgroups of SQLC that will allow novel therapy stratifications.
+The treatment of lung squamous cell carcinoma (LUSC) is challenging, as options for targeted therapy are very limited.
+For this reason, we aim to identify clinically relevant subgroups of LUSC that will allow novel therapy stratifications.
 Immune checkpoint blockade with combined additional treatments is a promising therapeutic approach and is likely to provide synergistic effects, which we will investigate.

-Squamous cell lung carcinomas frequently originate from basal cells lining the basement membrane and are therefore positively stained for cytokeratin 5 and 6 with IHC.
+LUSC frequently originates from basal cells lining the basement membrane and is therefore positively stained for cytokeratin 5 and 6 with IHC.

-Adenocarcinomas frequently express TTF1 and cytokeratin 7 in the IHC analysis and are classically non-neuroendocrine tumors.
+LUAD frequently expresses TTF1 and cytokeratin 7 in the IHC analysis and is classically non-neuroendocrine tumors.

 Selected publications